-B. SCA Setbacks.

-The Stream Conservation Area includes setbacks as provided in this subsection.

-- 1. SCA setbacks for properties within the City-Centered Corridor: - a.
+- A. SCA Setbacks.
+The Stream Conservation Area includes SCA setbacks as provided in this subsection. - 1.
+City-Centered Corridor: - a.
 For lots more than 2 acres in size, the SCA setback shall be a minimum of 100 feet from each side of the top of bank; - b.
 For lots from 0.5 acres to 2 acres in size, the SCA setback shall be a minimum of 50 feet from each side of the top of bank; and - c.
-For lots less than 0.5 acres in size, the SCA setback shall be a minimum of 20 feet from each side of the top of bank. - 2.
-SCA setbacks for properties within the Inland Rural Corridor, Baylands Corridor, and Coastal Corridor shall be the greater of either: (a) 50 feet landward from the outer edge of woody riparian vegetation associated with the stream; or (b) 100 feet landward from the top of bank. - 3.
-In all Corridors, regardless of lot size, an additional SCA setback may be required based on the results of a Site Assessment.
-A Site Assessment may also be required to confirm the avoidance of woody riparian vegetation and to consider site constraints, identify the presence of other sensitive biological resources, provide options for alternative mitigation, and determine the precise SCA setback. - 4.
-For all mapped ephemeral streams, the SCA setback applies only if there is riparian vegetation that extends along the stream for a continuous length of 100 feet or more.
+For lots less than 0.5 acres in size, the SCA setback shall be a minimum of 20 feet from each side of the top of bank. - d.
+An additional SCA setback may be required based on the results of a Site Assessment if the additional SCA setback is necessary to protect riparian resources, such as woody riparian vegetation that extends beyond the SCA setback. - 2.
+Inland Rural, Baylands, and Coastal Corridors: - a.
+The SCA setback shall be the greater of either: (a) 50 feet landward from the outer edge of woody riparian vegetation associated with the stream; or (b) 100 feet landward from the top of bank. - b.
+An additional SCA setback may be required based on the results of a Site Assessment if the additional SCA setback is necessary to protect riparian resources, such as woody riparian vegetation that extends beyond the SCA setback. - 3.
+For all mapped ephemeral streams, the SCA setback applies only if there is riparian vegetation that extends along the stream for a length of 100 feet or more. - On properties zoned for agriculture (A, ARP or APZ), the outer edge of woody riparian vegetation shall be determined on the basis of the most recent aerial photography on file with the County as of February 25, 2013. - 5.
+A Site Assessment is required for any permitted development in the SCA in order to confirm the avoidance of woody riparian vegetation and to consider site constraints, provide options for alternative mitigation, and determine the precise SCA setback.

+Figure 3-16

-Figure 3-16 Typical Cross-Section of a Stream Conservation Area
+Typical Cross-Section of a Stream Conservation Area